AdamUWA/coroner/README.md

 The webapp will _hot reload_ the system for seamless testing of the same question with different generative models and/or different documents.

+## Programmatic Interaction

+To use the RAG system from within an ordinary Python script take a look at the demo modules (`demo.py` or `demo.ipynb`) where you'll find examples of how to use the `qanda.py` module for programmatic interaction.

 ## Preprocessing your Documents

 If you have a new PDF document you'd like to work with you'll need to preprocess it.
 To invoke the preprocessor on your document simply add the document to the `data/` directory and then run `python preprocessor.py`.
 The resulting processed JSONL file will appear in the `/jsondata` directory.